Comparison

 Thunk.AI: Business users and domain experts create agents directly using natural language workflow definitions.
 The people who understand the business problem build the solution without involving developers.
 Maintenance is equally straightforward - business users update workflows as requirements evolve.
 IT maintains governance and oversight without becoming a bottleneck.

-Custom Development: Requires dedicated engineering teams with specialized AI/ML expertise.
+Custom Code: Requires dedicated engineering teams with specialized AI/ML expertise.
 You need developers who understand LLM integration, prompt engineering, agent orchestration, state management, and reliability engineering.
 Every workflow requires translation from business requirements to technical implementation.
 Changes need developer time.
 Scaling AI adoption means scaling engineering headcount proportionally.

 Time to Production and Business Value

-Custom Development: Time from concept to production: 3-12 months.
+Custom Code: Time from concept to production: 3-12 months.
 This includes requirements gathering, architecture design, selecting and integrating frameworks, building infrastructure, developing agent logic, solving reliability challenges, implementing monitoring, security review, and deployment.
 Many projects take longer or fail entirely when teams underestimate the difficulty of achieving production-quality reliability.

 Total Cost of Ownership